Surprising facts about immigration to New York

 New Netherland: Not exclusively Dutch

 Although New Netherland was a possession of the Dutch, the population contained a very diverse mixture of European nationalities - probably no more than half of the population was native to the Dutch Republic.
-There were many English settlers (including Scots, Irish, and Welsh) who came to New England and migrated down to New Netherland.
+There were many English settlers (as well as Scots, Irish, and Welsh) who came to New England and migrated down to New Netherland.

 By the time the colony was transferred to England in 1664, only about half of the 7,000 - 8,000 person population were native Dutch.
 NYG&B members with New Netherland ancestry should search The Record for the many articles on Dutch lines.
 We recently wrote a blog on using periodicals for Colonial Dutch-era research - whether your ancestors were ethnically Dutch or not, that article is an excellent place to begin learning about researching colonial subjects.

 The Erie Canal had a huge impact on New York immigration